Thomas Thynne, 1st Viscount Weymouth: Bishop Ken, lodger

-Thomas Ken, Bishop of Bath and Wells, when deprived of his see by William and Mary in 1691 after he refused to transfer his oath of allegiance from James, on the grounds that once given, it could not be forsworn, was given lodgings at Longleat and an £80 annuity by the 1st Viscount Weymouth, a friend since Oxford days.
+Thomas Ken was the Bishop of Bath and Wells.
+He and Thynne had been friends since they both studied at Oxford.
+When Ken, was deprived of his see by King William and Queen Mary in 1691, after he refused to transfer his oath of allegiance from King James, Thynne gave him lodgings at Longleat and an annuity of £80.

-Taking up residence on the top floor at Longleat for a period of some twenty years, he exerted a profound influence upon Thomas, becoming what some might describe as his conscience.
-Thomas thus acquired a reputation for good deeds, which he himself regarded as spontaneous enough, but which the friends of his youth were inclined to regard as having been inspired by his devout friend, the Bishop.
-And as an example of such benevolence, somewhere between the two of them, they founded the Lord Weymouth School, now Warminster School.
-Notable too is the fact that a portion of the West Wing was transformed into a chapel for the household's daily worship.
-Not that its interior ever matched the architectural finery of equivalent chapels in other stately homes, but it was in any case evidence of the devout spirit which prevailed at Longleat over that particular historical period.

-While living in the house, Bishop Ken wrote many of his famous hymns, including 'Awake my soul', and, when he died in 1711, bequeathed his extensive library to the 1st Viscount.
+Ken lived on the top floor at Longleat for twenty off years and had a lot of influence with Thynne.
+Thynne describe Ken as his conscience and acquired a reputation for doing good deeds, which his friends believed were inspired by the Bishop, including the founding of the Lord Weymouth School, now Warminster School.
+A portion of the West Wing of Longleat was also converted into a chapel for the household's daily worship.
+While living at Longleat, Bishop Ken wrote many of his famous hymns, including "Awake my soul".
+When Ken died in 1711, he bequeathed his extensive library to Thynne.